 To explain and substantiate Western Power's proposed access arrangement, the company must also submit to the Authority a document called the "access arrangement information".
-This submission, together with its appendices, constitutes Western Power's access arrangement information.
+In August 2005, Western Power submitted its access arrangement documents for approval by the Authority.
+The Authority published its Draft Decision in March 2006 (Draft Decision) in relation to Western Power's proposed access arrangement for the South West Interconnected Network.